 GIS (Geographic Information Systems) has become a key focus at university level for the subject.
-Over the past few years the Department has integrated GIS into the curriculum, meaning we are one of the leading geography departments in the country with our own GIS suite and a dedicated GIS technician.
+Over the past few years the Department has integrated GIS into the curriculum, meaning we are one of the leading geography departments in the country with our own GIS suite.